ConservationInternational/trends.earth/README.md

 ### Development version from zipfile

 First download the latest Trends.Earth zipfile.
-There are two versions available, one for QGIS2, and the other a beta version for QGIS3:
+There are two versions available, one for QGIS2, and the other a beta version for QGIS3.
+At the moment most development is occurring on the QGIS3 version, but the QGIS2 version will continue to be supported until March 2020.

 * [Download the latest `Trends.Earth` zipfile for QGIS2.18+](https://s3.amazonaws.com/trends.earth/sharing/LDMP_QGIS2.zip).